reef425/zabcombain/README.md

 # ZABCOMBAIN #
 ## About
-This program helps you to generate reports, and adds the results of the ping team.
+This program helps you to generate reports, and adds the results of the ping command.
-For example, we get such a conclusion:
+For example, we get such a results:

 ```
 name     :Z. server